How To Test The Oxygen Sensor (1991-1994 1.5L Honda Civic)

 In this tutorial, I'll show you how in a step-by-step way.

 NOTE: This tutorial applies to the single wire oxygen sensor equipped 1.5L Honda Civic.
-If your Honda Civic has a 4 wire oxygen sensor, then the testing procedures in this tutorial do not apply to it.
-See the box titled Applies To: on the right column for 1.5L Honda Civic application specifics.
+If your Honda Civic has a 4-wire oxygen sensor, then the testing procedures in this tutorial do not apply to it.
+See the box titled Applies To: On the right column for 1.5L Honda Civic application specifics.

-In Spanish You can find this tutorial in Spanish here: Cómo Probar El Sensor de Oxígeno (1.5L Honda Civic) (at: autotecnico-online.com).
+ES In Spanish You can find this tutorial in Spanish here: Cómo Probar El Sensor de Oxígeno (1.5L Honda Civic) (at: autotecnico-online.com).

 Symptoms Of A Bad Oxygen Sensor